12th International Conference on Peace and Nonviolent Action

 For Registration

-Every participant whether he or she is a presenter or a non - presenter will be required to register himself or herself before 30th September, 2026 in the prescribed format given at the end of this brochure.
+Every participant whether they are a presenter or a non-presenter will be required to register themselves before 30 September 2026 in the prescribed format given at the end of this brochure.
 There is no registration fee.

-The officially confirmed presenters or non - presenters will be provided free local hospitality including accomodation, breakfast, lunch and dinner.
+The officially confirmed presenters or non-presenters will be provided free local hospitality including accommodation, breakfast, lunch and dinner.
 They will be accommodated in the guest houses situated in the sprawling JVB Campus furnished with Gandhian Simplicity.

 Venue and Related Information